 Shame On You, MASH!

 I love MASH but the decision to not feature at least one or two of the nurses as principal characters has long baffled me.
 Nurses were integral to the success of the MASH units in Korea.
 They carried a load that was just as heavy, if not more-so, than the doctors.
 For a show that strived for historical accuracy, at least in terms of how the MASH units operated, this a departure.
-Nurses were never “supporting characters” in Korea.
+Nurses never served as mere ‘supporting characters’ in Korea.
 They were life-savers who put their own lives on the line, just like the surgeons and supporting personnel.

 I’m not surprised about how the original novel treated the nurses.
 It’s writer was a bit of a jerk.
 Heck, even on the show, Hawkeye, who was the writer’s character in the book, is often a jerk although Richard Hornberger (pen name) sounds like he had more in common with Frank Burns, in terms of being gung-ho and wrapping himself in the flag.
 But, the nurses deserved a better representation on the MASH show that illustrated their centrality to the medical success of the units.